liamli99/NodeJS/NodeJS.md

 (1) Manual approach: create a 'package.json' file in the root with necessary properties (2) General approach: `npm init` (answer a series of questions step by step to set up the project) OR `npm init -y` (answer all the questions with default values), then a 'package.json' file will be generated!

+Note that 'package.json' file provides information about the project and is used to manage the project!
+For example, 'main' is a file that is the entry point of the project. 'scripts' is a dictionary that contains script commands that are run at various times in the lifecycle of the project, e.g. `{ "start": "node app.js", "dev": "nodemon app.js" }`, so that we can use `npm start` to run the start script and use `npm run dev` to run the dev script!

-2. Install packages
+1. Install packages
-**Install packages as dependencies**, dependencies are packages required by the application to run in production!
+**Install packages as dependencies**, dependencies are packages required by the project to run in production!
 (1) Install a local package (use it in the current project), recommended!
 `npm install <packagename>`
 (2) Install a global package (use it in any project)